Towards Stability of Parameter-Free Optimization: Method

 Incorporating the concepts of preserving tuning-free convergence and achieving $0.5\times$ diverging step size under various settings, we formally formulate the \textit{golden step size} of AdaGrad-Norm as

 where $x:= v_{K}$ for simplification purposes.
-Here, the expectation over $x \in \mathbb{R}^{+}$ denotes various settings, the constraint $\lim_{x\rightarrow +\infty} h(x, \eta) = 0$ ensures reservation of tuning-free convergence, and $\argmax_{\eta} h(x, \eta)$ approximates the step size that drives the objective function to diverge, i.e., the potentially largest $h(x, \eta)$.
+Here, the expectation over $x \in \mathbb{R}^{+}$ denotes various settings, the constraint $\lim_{x\rightarrow +\infty} h(x, \eta) = 0$ ensures preservation of tuning-free convergence, and $\argmax_{\eta} h(x, \eta)$ approximates the step size that causes the optimization to diverge, i.e., the potentially largest $h(x, \eta)$.
 Please also refer to the discussion regarding incorporating the optimal progressive learning rate and the learning rate that converges with the training trajectory in Section~\ref{sec_conclusion}.